In two weeks, we have crossed four states on our American road trip, seeing an array of landscapes straight out of the movies

 The next day was long but rewarding as we continued west via Death Valley to Las Vegas.
 There are some great roads to drive along including the relentlessly long and straight and then undulating and winding Highway 190 through Death Valley.

 One night in Vegas was all we could afford (safer that way) before continuing west to the Grand Canyon National Park.
-We spent an afternoon at the visitor center exploring some short trails and driving the Desert View Drive stopping regularly at vista points.
+We spent an afternoon at the visitor centre exploring some short trails and driving the Desert View Drive stopping regularly at vista points.
 We drove north that night to stay at Lee’s Ferry so we could do some hiking and canyoning the following day.

 Two nights there was all we could afford before heading back cross-country to LA.
 We got a tip in Lee’s Ferry to stop off at Zion National Park on the return journey for some “red-Yosemite-in-the-desert style” scenery.
-We followed the advice and were not disappointed, holing up in a seedy casino just inside Nevada for the night before heading onto LA in the morning.
+We followed the advice and were not disappointed, holing up in a seedy casino just inside Nevada for the night before heading to LA in the morning.

 What we saw